 Here’s an example:

 Displayed excellent product knowledge to increase sales by 45%.

 Although it’s important to include good skills for retail on your resume, employers also need to know that you can use them to get results.

 Success in retail requires numerous sales associate skills.
 Displaying a broad and flexible skill set that meets the most common retail workplace needs will make you a desirable candidate, and even increase your chances of landing an interview.

 Sales associate skills often go hand in hand with each other.
 For example, what’s the use in competent negotiation if your customer service skills are lacking?
 Ensure you cover all the bases when describing your retail sales abilities.

-While you’re considering all of these good skills for retail, remember that you’ll want to tailor each one to your target position by analyzing the job ad.
+While you’re considering all of these good skills for your resume, remember that you want to tailor each one to your target position by analyzing the job ad.
 And last but not least, make time to pair your resume with a well-written cover letter that effectively outlines your talents so you can attract more interviews.

 Ready to get your application in order?
 If you’re in a hurry, you can use our quick and easy resume builder and cover letter builder to build each document in minutes.
 We also provide HR-approved cover letter templates and resume templates for our audience as well.
 Happy job hunting!